Pituitary Adenoma Newport Beach & Orange County, CA

 - Stunted growth and delayed puberty for children

-Pituitary adenoma may be suspected based on symptoms.
-Robert Louis, MD will conduct thorough medical history, and physical findings.
+A pituitary adenoma may be suspected based on symptoms.
+Robert Louis, MD will conduct thorough medical history and physical findings.
 Explaining your symptoms is a crucial part of diagnosing pituitary adenoma, as your information is used to determine whether a pituitary tumor is secreting excess hormones and if there is evidence of pituitary insufficiency.
 Standard diagnostic tests for pituitary adenoma include:

-To diagnose pituitary adenoma, Robert Louis, MD, who has the experience and training in diagnosing acromegaly, will conduct thorough medical history, and physical test for existence of acromegaly in patients.
+To diagnose pituitary adenoma, Robert Louis, MD, who has experience and training in diagnosing acromegaly, will conduct thorough medical history, and physical tests for the existence of acromegaly in patients.
 Standard diagnostic tests include:

 - Hormone testing

 - Magnetic resonance imaging

 Hormone testing: Dr. Louis will order blood tests to specifically look for an elevated level of IGF-1.
 In premenopausal women, the GH levels can be high even though the IGF-1 levels are normal, an estrogen-resistant phenomenon.